 Mr Modi became an international pariah after the riots - the US denied him visas and the UK cut off all ties with him.
 But a decade later, the controversial politician has been reintegrated into the political mainstream.

-Last year UK's high commissioner in India met Mr Modi and he was also invited to address MPs in the House of Commons.
+And in October 2012, UK's high commissioner in India met Mr Modi and invited him to address MPs in the House of Commons.
 Tory and Labour MPs defended their decision to invite Mr Modi to speak, saying his voice needed to be heard.

 A brilliant speaker, the Hindu hardline party's poster boy is often called the BJP's brightest star, and his supporters began a spirited "Modi-for-PM" campaign much before the party overcame some stiff internal differences to anoint him the candidate.

 Many Indians, however, say they cannot accept Mr Modi as prime minister because of his alleged role in the riots.

 Although he has escaped censure so far, his close aide, Maya Kodnani, was convicted and sent to jail for 28 years.
 Ms Kodnani was not a minister at the time of the riots, but was appointed junior minister for women and child development by Mr Modi in 2007.